mochammadqaysa/mochammadqaysa/README.md

 - 🔭 I’m currently working on [PT.
 Tiara Indoprima](http://www.tiara-indoprima.com/)

-- 🌱 I’m currently learning **at Indonesian University of Informatics and Business**
+- 🌱 I’m currently studying **at Indonesian University of Informatics and Business**

 - 📫 How to reach me **qaysa78@gmail.com**